ArtifexSoftware/aptest/README.rst

 * We set ``PIP_EXTRA_INDEX_URL`` to point to our internal package repository.
 * cibuildwheel uses pip internally so this ensures that previously-built prerequisite wheels will be installed as required.
+*
+  Note that, unlike testing with the `test`_ command, prerequisite packages can override packages specified to Aptest.
+  We try to avoid this by setting PYMUPDF_SETUP_VERSION but generally one should use `build`_ and `test_` when testing non-standard versions.

 See the `cibw`_ command.